cginternals/glbinding/README.md

 | Jenkins <br><br> | Windows 10 <br><br> | MSVC 2013 Update 5 <br>  MSVC 2015 Update 1 <br> | [![Build Status](http://jenkins.hpi3d.de/buildStatus/icon?job=glbinding-windows-msvc2013)](http://jenkins.hpi3d.de/job/glbinding-windows-msvc2013) <br> [![Build Status](http://jenkins.hpi3d.de/buildStatus/icon?job=glbinding-windows-msvc2015)](http://jenkins.hpi3d.de/job/glbinding-windows-msvc2015) <br> |
 | Jenkins | OS X 10.10 | Clang 3.5 | [![Build Status](http://jenkins.hpi3d.de/buildStatus/icon?job=glbinding-osx-clang3.5)](http://jenkins.hpi3d.de/job/glbinding-osx-clang3.5) |

-Please note that our OS X build node (physical) is currently broken.
-However, *glbinding* is maintained for OS X as well and there are many people using it in OS X on a regular basis.
+Please note that our OS X build node is currently broken (physically).
+However, *glbinding* is maintained for OS X as well and there are many people using it on OS X on a regular basis.

 ## Install Instructions

 *glbinding* is available for different platforms using different distribution channels.
 You can either download the source and manually [compile](#build-instructions) it or use one of the [pre-compiled releases](https://github.com/cginternals/glbinding/releases) of this repository.
-For systems providing package managers, we generally strive for precompiled packages.
+For systems providing package managers, we generally strive for packages in these package managers.

 ###### Windows